Deliveroo dives 30% as debut of the decade turns torrid | Business

 Within minutes of the market opening on Wednesday, it lost 2.28 billion pounds of its value, which one senior equity capital markets banker said would hurt the market for initial public offerings in Britain and Europe.
 "It's an extremely painful move on one of the most anticipated IPOs of the year," he said, asking to remain anonymous.

-The listing of the London-based company, founded by boss William Shu in 2013, is London's biggest IPO since Glencore's in May 2011 and also the biggest tech float ever on the London Stock Exchange.
-The heavyweight investors who stayed away included Aberdeen Standard Life, Aviva, Legal & General Investment Management, and M&G.

-"The number of institutions lining up to say no on ESG (environmental, social, and corporate governance) grounds always looked like it was going to make it a tricky debut," said James Athey, investment director at Aberdeen Standard Investments.
+The heavyweight investors that stayed away included Aberdeen Standard Life, Aviva, Legal & General Investment Management and M&G. "The number of institutions lining up to say no on ESG (environmental, social and corporate governance) grounds always looked like it was going to make it a tricky debut," said James Athey, investment director at Aberdeen Standard Investments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)